 09 Aug 2018

 Breathing is something we all do automatically without much thought.
 The breath is a very powerful thing, and using your breath correctly can have a great impact on your overall health, well-being and performance.
 Just pause and take a breath.
 What was it like?
 In through your nose or mouth, relaxed or tense, from the diaphragm or chest?
-Our mouths are designed for eating a ..
+Our mouths are designed ..

 20 Jun 2018